top of page

 Connecting communities: development of a rural active travel network

-Amber Kenyon, Principal Transport Manager, AtkinsRéalis and Sean Poole, Staffordshire County Council
+Amber Kenyon, Principal Transport Manager, AtkinsRéalis and Sean Poole, Senior Transport Policy Officer, Staffordshire County Council

 Collaboration of landowners and local authorities in delivering rural active travel infrastructure